Robert Williamson

 Description

 Each Friday, you will receive by email a question relating to course material.
-You will submit a response to this question by Monday at class time on Gradescope.
+You will submit a response to this question by Tuesday at class time on Gradescope.
 I will return your submission to you ASAP.
 The question will almost certainly require outside reading or information acquisition; it will definitely require you to practice thinking in the higher levels of Bloom’s taxonomy.
 Submissions will be scored as per the attached guidelines, using a specifications grading approach.
 See me in office for clarification of scores or comments.
 You should indicate how long you spent working on the WA in your submission.
+All WAs must be submitted using the Overleaf Template found on moodle.

 Submissions must be written using the provided Overleaf project template.